-The Silvretta Alps include a number of mountains of three thousand metres as well as several glaciers.
+The Silvretta Alps - or simply called Silvretta - include a number of three thousanders as well as several glaciers

-The Silvretta Alps extend on the Austrian provinces Tyrol and Vorarlberg, as well as the Swiss canton Grisons.
-These regions meet at the top of the Dreiländerspitze mountain.
-The largest part of the Silvretta belongs to Swiss territory, while the Austrian part of this mountain chain is more popular and known with alpinists.
+The Silvretta Alps extend on the Austrian provinces North Tyrol and Vorarlberg, as well as the Swiss Canton of the Grisons.
+These regions meet at the top of Mt.
+Dreiländerspitze (Peak of Three Countries), which can be reached from the Wiesbaden Mountain Hut.
+The largest part of the Silvretta belongs to Swiss territory, including its highest peak, Mt.
+Piz Linard (3,411 m a.s.l.), while the Austrian part of this mountain chain is more popular and known with alpinists and tourists.

-The highest summit of the Silvretta is Piz Linard (3,411 m), also located on Swiss territory.
-In the north of the Flüela pass, the Silvretta Alps are characterised by a number of glaciers and therefore also called the “Blue Silvretta".
-The mountain range is bounded by the Rätikon, the Verwall Alps, the Samnaun Alps, the Albula Alps and the Plessur Alps.
+In the north of the Flüela Pass, the Silvretta Alps - called Silvrettagebirge in German - are characterised by a number of glaciers and therefore called "Blue Silvretta".
+The mountain range is bounded by the Verwall Alps, Samnaun Alps, Sesvenna Alps, Albula Alps and Plessur Alps.

 Peaks: Among the best-known mountains which rise completely or in part on Austrian territory, there are Mt.
 Fluchthorn (3,398 m a.s.l.), Mt.
 Silvrettahorn (3,244 m a.s.l.), Mt.
 Vallüla (2,813 m a.s.l.) and the above mentioned Dreiländerspitze (3,197 m a.s.l.).